-Promote local economic opportunities and encourage development along shorelines that is compatible with existing environmental conditions and the desired land use character of the Town's shoreline.
+Encourage development along shorelines that is compatible with existing environmental conditions and the desired land use character of the Town's shoreline.
 Shoreline economic growth and prosperity should take into account the existing rural character of the Town.

-- 2. Permit those commercial, recreational, and other developments that require a location along the shoreline and which may contribute to the economic well-being of the Town while achieving no net loss of ecological function. - 3.
-Promote new water-dependent, water-related, and water-enjoyment economic development where appropriate, with preference given to water-dependent uses, then water-related uses and water-enjoyment uses.
+- 2. Permit those commercial, industrial, recreational, and other developments that require a location along the shoreline and which may contribute to the economic well-being of the Town while achieving no net loss of ecological function. - 3.
+Promote new water-dependent, water-related, and water-enjoyment economic development; give preference first to water-dependent uses, then water-related uses and then water-enjoyment uses.